sud0n1m/iamnotaprogrammer.com/_posts/2014-07-17-Verizon-Fios-Netflix-Vyprvpn.md

 I wasn't sure how to test my Netflix speed.
 After a bit of googling I found an article by Wired [on how to test your Netflix streaming speed](http://www.wired.com/2014/06/netflix-streaming-test/).
 I followed their steps and I was shocked.

+The video on netflix actually shows you how fast it is streaming to you which is helpful for ddiagnostics.

 [Here's the test video on Netflix for quick reference](http://www.netflix.com/WiMovie/70136810)

-Keep in mind, I pay Verizon for 75 mbps down, 25 mbps up on my Fios connection.
+Keep in mind, I pay Verizon for 75 mbps down, 35 mbps up on my Fios connection.

-This Netflix video streams at 375 kbps at the fastest.
+This Netflix video streams at 375 kbps (or 0.375 mbps -- 0.5% of the speed I pay for) at the fastest.
 I was shocked.
 Then I decided to try connecting to a VPN service to compare.

 ## Can a VPN make streaming Netflix faster?

 My hypothesis here was that by connecting to a VPN, my traffic might end up getting routed through uncongested tubes.
-Basically, if Verizon is not upgrading the tubes that go to "Netflix", maybe I can connect to a different location first where Verizon will have good performance and there will be no congestion on the tubes.
+Basically, if Verizon is not upgrading the tubes that go to Netflix, maybe I can connect to a different location (via VPN) first where Verizon will have good performance and there will be no congestion between location 2 and and Netflix.

 Was I successful?